Last Updated: May 10, 2026

 Cardura is a drug marketed by Viatris and is included in two NDAs.

 The generic ingredient in CARDURA is doxazosin mesylate.
 There are fourteen drug master file entries for this compound.
-Thirty-two suppliers are listed for this compound.
+Thirty-one suppliers are listed for this compound.
 Additional details are available on the doxazosin mesylate profile page.

 AI Deep Research